Awarding and Disbursement Process

 two weeks after the start of classes for the respective term.
 Financial aid funds will be paid into

 a student's account to pay institutional charges first.
-If there is a credit balance after payment of a student bill, a refund will be delivered via the option selected when activating your CCCS Refund Card through Higher One.
-Click here for more information about Higher One and RRCC's new system for processing Refunds for students.
-It is imperative that students keep their addresses updated with the Office of Admissions and have current email addresses as all correspondence from Higher One will be sent to those locations.
+If there is a credit balance after payment of a student bill, a refund will be delivered via the option selected when activating your Refund Preference BankMobile.
+Get more information here about BankMobile and RRCC's new system for processing refunds for students.
+It is imperative that students keep their addresses updated with the Office of Admissions and have current email addresses as all correspondence from BankMobile will be sent to those locations.

 Please be advised: